 - Start with coaching and training.
 Create a strategy that sets your agents up for success, and coach them to always improve and reach their personal goals.
 Use in-line training paired with automation to cut down on the time you spend searching for coaching moments.
 And, to give your agents actionable feedback backed by context.
 When you use in-line training and timely feedback, your agents learn as they go.
 They learn how to use the right tones and phrases with customers at every point in a conversation.
 Plus, they get feedback fast, so they can improve on the very next interaction.

-- Be sure your agents have the best tools to do their work.
-It can be draining to switch to different windows, search for information, and use a bunch of disjointed systems.
+- Give your agents the best tools to do their work.
+It can be draining to switch to different windows, search for information and use a bunch of disjointed systems.
 Make it easier for your agents with a contact center platform that connects all your channels and customer information.

 3. Encourage downtime and eliminate red tape.

 - Your customer service reps need breaks from your customers.
 And they need breaks from being on the phone or in front of the computer.
 Give your agents the freedom to create their work schedule with you.
 Let them choose their days off or pick the shift they’d prefer, when capacity allows for it.
 This shows you value their happiness and gives them some autonomy, raising call center motivation all around.

 - Get creative with your own policies and ditch the archaic scripts and expectations of a call center.
 With the right tools, your agents can make the job their own, without you standing over their shoulder.

-- Create a strategy for your team that allows every agent to have downtime in the day.
+- Create a strategy for your team that allows every agent to have downtime.
 It’s healthy to get up and walk around or take a breather after a hard customer interaction.
 And, it improves productivity.
 Relieve stress and maintain energy in your contact center with a healthy work-life balance during each shift.